Aurelio logo

 There are three key things that we need to use when defining our main_agent (equivalent to our earlier orchestrator agent), those are:

-• Set the handoff_description parameter; this is an additional prompt where we should describe to the main_agent when it should use the handoffs.
+• Set the handoff_description parameter, this is an additional prompt where we should describe to the main_agent when it should use the handoffs.

 First, let's check the preset prompt prefix: